 The ship’s prow opens, and one of those smaller ships floats out.
 “Here, it’s a generic ship, with basic controls,” says Ancel.
 “And I just want to show you the scale…”

 Ancel pulls the camera out until the city blends into its surrounding landmass and the curvature of the planet becomes visible.
 Suddenly, we’re in space, and the planet that seemed so gigantic now looks tiny against the massive ringed giant it orbits.

-“When you see the sunset, it’s not just colors, it’s the real sun going into this position,” says Ancel.
-“If you know what a sunset is, a sunset is modification of the color of the sun depending on the angle in the atmosphere.
-So it’s really logical, in fact, that you can see different colors.”
+“When you see the sunset, it’s not just colours, it’s the real sun going into this position,” says Ancel.
+“If you know what a sunset is, a sunset is a modification of the colour of the sun depending on the angle in the atmosphere.
+So it’s really logical, in fact, that you can see different colours.”

 “Just to show you the kind of issues we are facing with the sizes, we need to have something like that,” he says, indicating the statue.
-“Precise from space to one millimeter of distance, to see all the details.
+“Precise from space to one millimetre of distance, to see all the details.
 That’s the kind of challenge we need to face for the game.
 It’s not a small part of the world.
-Every centimeter needs to be very precise.”
+Every centimetre needs to be very precise.”

 This is the scale Ancel and his team had hoped to work in when creating the original Beyond Good and Evil, he says, but it wasn’t possible given the technology at the time.
 Even with today’s technology, creating a game world the size of a star system is still a potentially daunting task, one that Ancel says is being undertaken with a mix of hand-crafted design and procedural generation.